sk-t3ch/home-repo/README.md

 Inside the `src/` folder there is all the code required for creating your own development pipeline.
 Inside the `extra/` folder there is a the code required for creating some of the images and testing.

+## Notes
+I used a RPi 4 with 4GB RAM.